Harvard University Pre-College Program

 The following supplementary items are required to be uploaded to the online application portal:

-– Counselor Report
+– Counselor Report (can request link through application)

 3. Financial Aid Application – Log in to the online services portal to find the Financial Aid Application.
 Completed Financial Aid application and submit supporting financial documents to online portal.